 When can you buy Genie+?

-Genie+ can be purchased at 12:01 a.m. of the day you plan to use it, and you’ll need to have a park reservation in place to buy.
+Genie+ can be purchased at 12:01 a.m. of the day you plan to use it.
+If your ticket requires park reservations, then you’ll need to have a park reservation in place to buy.
 There is currently no way to buy Genie+ in advance – you can’t pay for it on Tuesday to use it in the parks on Wednesday.

 Do you need to buy Genie+ to make an Individual Lightning Lane reservation?